-7. Use Search Bar
+7. Use the Search Bar

 Outlook offers an advanced search function to swiftly find an email that you are looking for.
 You can use Ctrl + E on Windows Option + Command + F on Mac to use the filter in the search bar.

 Outlook provides a handy keyboard shortcut to archive mail.
 Select the mail and use Control + E on Mac or E key on Windows to send the email to the Archive menu.

 9. Move Mail to Any Folder

-email and use the Shift + Ctrl + M on Windows or Shift + Command + M on Mac to move the email to a different folder.
+You can neatly organize the Outlook Inbox using folders.
+Select an email and use Shift + Ctrl + M on Windows or Shift + Command + M on Mac to move the email to a different folder.

 10. Mark As Junk

 Junk folder lets you put away the irrelevant emails in a separate folder.
 To mark an email as Junk, use the Ctrl + J on Windows or Shift + Command + J on Mac.
-You can also opt for the Ctrl + Alt + J keys to mark an email as not Junk on Windows.
+You can also opt for the Ctrl + Alt + J keys on Windows to unmark an email in the Junk folder.

-11. Create New Event in Calendar
+11. Create New Event in the Calendar

 Outlook Calendar is one of the important parts of the Outlook experience.
 First up, switch to the Calendar menu (Command + 2 on Mac or Ctrl + 2 on Windows) and use the Command + N keys on Mac or Ctrl + N on Windows to create a new event in Calendar.

-12. Navigate Different Views in Calendar
+13. Navigate Different Views in the Outlook Calendar

 14. Add New Task